Accounting: Configuration: Chart of Accounts

 In a production environment with existing data, you should not delete an account.
-Instead, Edit the account and, select the Deprecated checkbox.
+Instead, follow the instructions above in the 'Editing an Existing Account' section and select the 'Deprecated' checkbox.

-Deprecated accounts will still show up in your list view of accounts unless you filter them out, but they can no longer be selected throughout Odoo.
+Deprecated accounts will still show up in your list view of accounts unless you filter them out.

 Creating a New Account

-From the list view of accounts, click Create.
-Complete the form that displays using the guidelines, below:
+From the list view of accounts, hit the Create button.